 Lastly, if you have any shared finances with your ex, you will want to untangle yourself from those.
 A toxic breakup was toxic for a reason.
 It’s usually not healthy to keep in touch with your former partner.

-But when finances are involved, sometimes you have to communicate.
+But when finances are involved, sometimes you have to communicate, even in life after a breakup.
 If this is the case, get someone you trust to be a liaison between you and your ex and help you untangle yourself financially from the situation.

 Life after a toxic relationship is so much sweeter

 Breaking off a toxic relationship is a brave thing to do.
-Once you’ve conquered that, moving on from a toxic breakup is all about focusing on yourself and putting yourself first, something you probably haven’t done for a long time.
+Once you’ve conquered that, it's all about focusing on you and putting yourself first, something you probably haven’t done for a long time.

-You might be feeling down now, but once you’re on the other side of it, you’ll see that life after a toxic breakup really is so much sweeter.
+You may be feeling down now, but once you’re on the other side of it, you’ll see that life after a toxic breakup really is so much better.